Wall crossing for K-moduli spaces of plane curves: Projectivity, birational contractions, and the log Calabi-Yau wall crossing

 As we saw in Sections \ref{sec:lowdegree} and \ref{sec:quintics}, the birational map $\oP_{d,c'}^{\K} \dashrightarrow \oP_{d,c}^{\K}$ is always a birational contraction for $d\in\{4,5,6\}$ and $0<c<c'<\frac{3}{d}$.
 It is natural to ask whether this holds true for all degrees.

-\begin{question} Is $\oP_{d,c'}^{\K} \dashrightarrow \oP_{d,c}^{\K}$ a birational contraction for all $0 < c < c'< \frac{3}{d}$ and all $d \ge 7$? \end{question}
+\begin{question} Is $\oP_{d,c'}^{\K} \dashrightarrow \oP_{d,c}^{\K}$ a birational contraction for all $0 < c < c'< \frac{3}{d}$ and all $d \ge 4$? \end{question}

-If the CM line bundles are always ample, then the above question would show that the wall crossing of K-moduli spaces have similar behavior to the Hassett-Keel program for Deligne-Mumford moduli spaces $\oM_g$.
+As the CM line bundles are always ample by Theorem \ref{thm:cm-ample}, an affirmative answer to the above question would imply that the wall crossing of K-moduli spaces have similar behavior to the Hassett-Keel program for Deligne-Mumford moduli spaces $\oM_g$.